greggman/HappyFunTimes/README.md

 *   The API is simple to use.

-    Basically there are 2 libraries and a websocket webserver.
+    Basically there are 2 libraries and a webserver.

-    `gameserver.js` provides a library that runs in the game that tracks players joining or leaving the game and lets the game receive input from those players and send messages to them.
+    `gameserver.js` provides a library that runs in the game that tracks players joining or leaving the game.
+It lets the game receive input from those players and send messages to them.
 (There's a Unity version of this library)

-    `gameclient.js` provides a library that lets smartphones connect to the game and send and receive messages.
+    `gameclient.js` provides a library that lets smartphones (browsers) connect to the game and send and receive messages.
 (There is NO Unity version of this library as the whole point is anyone with a smartphone should be able to play immediately, no need to install anything).